Diamond Lake

 Kandiyohi County, MinnesotaEutrophic

 On the scoring rubric Diamond Lake grades a D: clarity at 5.0 ft and 68 µg/L of phosphorus keep it in the lower bracket for Kandiyohi County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 27 ft puts Diamond Lake in the middle of Minnesota's depth distribution.
 At 1,610 acres, Diamond Lake is one of the larger lakes in Kandiyohi County, with 9.5 miles of shoreline supporting multiple distinct use patterns.
 Within Kandiyohi County's 35 graded lakes, Diamond Lake ranks 18 — below the local median, though not at the bottom.